2021 — Present • Delray Beach, FL

 I originally started at Corellium as the Chief Design Officer and quickly got to work laying the foundations for strong and coherent visual languages for our product design and brand.

-So far, I have created a new design system and component library, as well as a range of supporting digital experiences that run on it such as our website, trial request flow and a handful of internal and customer applications, such as our cloud administration platform.
+I created a new design system and component library, as well as a range of supporting digital experiences that run on it, such as our cloud administration platform and on-site customer dashboard.
 The design system is a functionally perfect Figma implementation, with everything built on autolayout and variants with full text, colour and effect styles.
 I've also improved the general experience and interface of our existing product in some areas as we work towards a broader design refresh.

 There's still a lot to do on the Product Design part of things — obviously ensuring maximum visual appeal of our experiences, but I'm also working on creating a process of learning-based, iterative and scalable design, as well as a general sense of design culture and appreciation throughout the company.

 While still focusing on the design and experience side of things, I started a new Frontend team for the Engineering department who could take on the important work of delivering stellar experiences to our customers.
-After bringing on board Bam, Mark, Vasyl and another Hayden, we set to work building the future of Corellium's digital experiences on a super modern tech stack.
+After bringing on board a few fantastic frontend engineers, we set to work building the future of Corellium's digital experiences on a super modern tech stack.

 We combined the design system with the same stack to create new, more beautiful microservices experiences for our customers and internal team.
 Beyond the visual style, the improved tech stack also paved the way for enhancements in security, reliability and developer experience.
-Our revised trial request flow for example resulted in more proactive measures for fraud prevention (powered by elements of the Stripe API and some custom logic), lowered the barrier to entry for new customers, automatically reported runtime exceptions and collected more analytics for our Marketing and Product teams.
+For example, our revised trial request system resulted in more proactive measures for fraud prevention (powered by elements of the Stripe API and some custom logic), lowered the barrier to entry for new customers, automatically reported runtime exceptions and collected more analytics for our Marketing and Product teams.

 We then moved on to our flagship app currently in production, where we wiped out the backlog of outstanding frontend bugs in a few sprints before moving on to optimisation work and active regression prevention.
 I took on a bunch of IC work during this time to get acquainted with our tech stack and product.
 Additionally, we set yearly OKRs for a frontend-team level which included goals such as improving the overall developer experience, empowering other teams through custom tooling and implementing measuring tools for our efforts.